Hampton Park, Ottawa: Current Use

 Hampton Park is owned by the National Capital Commission and maintained by the City of Ottawa (under contract by the NCC).
 Maintenance includes but is not limited to garbage removal, mowing, tree planting, invasive species removal, upkeep of recreational facilities, and bylaw enforcement.

 The Woods of Hampton Park contains a great variety of tree and plant species; some trees have been estimated to be more than 250 years old.
 The woods are classified as Urban Natural Area 122 and are designated an Environmental Protected Zone (EPZ) to recognize the ecological services they provide.
 In Hampton Park, these services specifically include storm water and temperature control, and habitat for local and migratory wildlife.
 Walking dogs off leash, cycling, or building structures (forts, ramps, etc.) is prohibited in an EPZ.

-The area of the park just north of the Queensway contains a basketball court, two baseball diamonds, a seasonal outdoor swimming pool, a playground, swings, and changing room facilities.
+The area of the park just north of the Queensway contains a basketball court, two baseball diamonds, a seasonal outdoor wading pool for young children, a playground, swings, and changing room facilities.

 Dogs are only allowed off leash in the fenced in dog run parallel to the Queensway.
 In all other areas of the park, dogs must be kept on leash.

 There is also another park in the neighbourhood called Iona Park.